Trustpilot

 What is a Single-Page Website?

-A single-page website is exactly what it sounds like—a website that consists of only one page.
-All content, including text, images, videos, and links, is displayed on a single, continuous scrollable page.
-Users navigate the site by scrolling or using anchor links that jump to different sections of the page.
+A single-page website is just that—a website made up of one page.
+All the content like text, images, videos, and links appears on one long, scrollable page.
+Users can explore the site by scrolling or using anchor links that take them to different parts of the page.

 Single Page Website